canyie/pine/README.md

 XposedBridge.hookMethod(target, callback);
 ```

-Load xposed modules (resources hook is not supported now):
+and you can load xposed modules (resources hook is not supported now):
 ```java
 // 1. load modules
 PineXposed.loadInstalledModule(new File(moudlePath));